15.4 C

 $ find -type f -perm 0777 -print

-This command will list all the files in the current working directory that have their permission set to 777.
+This command will list all the files in the current working directory with their permission set to 777.
 These are the files that any user can read, write, and execute.

 14. Find Files Without 777 Permissions